vdevx86/wwm-blog/README.md

 Almost done.
 Login to the Magento 2 admin panel and go to:
 **Stores -> Configuration -> WWM -> WordPress Integration**
 Enter your WordPress installation directory name (I told you earlier to remember it) and other settings and press "Save Settings".

-Now try to visit your new blog page at least once.
-It will be probably broken or unavailable.
-This is because your WordPress theme wasn't activated yet.
+Don't forget to install the WordPress theme, press the "Install Theme" button.
+Now the WordPress theme will be available from the WordPress admin panel.

 Go to the WordPress admin panel and enable the WordPress "wwm" theme.
 If you don't know how to enable it follow [this official guide](https://codex.wordpress.org/Using_Themes).

 That's it!